pblaas/signalbot/README.md

 * Signal APP (when linking)
 * Docker engine
 * $HOME/signal directory which contains Signal user profile.
-* Giphy.com API key
-* Gnews API key
-* Twitch clientid and clientsecret

 ### Docker engine

-The bot implementation relies heavilly on container technology.
+The bot implementation relies heavily on container technology.
 The bot can be run inside of a container or outside of a container.
 When using the bot outside of a container it will still make calls to container image pblaas/signalcli for the response messages.
 More on this is explained in local or non-local executor mode.

 The containers expect signal user profile configuration in /config.
 So when containers are started a volume mapping is mandatory.
 `-v $HOME/signal:/config`